-Given the reduction of the Management Board of the company to just three members with effect from 1 November 2014, the Management Board of the company has had no spokesman or Chairman since 1 November 2014.
-So the recommendation in Section 4.2.1 Sentence 1 of the DCGK is not followed in this regard.
-The Supervisory Board and Management Board are of the opinion that the tasks of the Management Board are allocated in a sufficiently detailed and appropriate way in the rules of procedure and plan for allocation of businesses, and that the full board can appropriately represent the company to the outside.
+Given an earlier reduction in the size of the Management Board to just three members, the Company’s Management Board has had no spokesman or Chairman since 1 November 2014.
+Accordingly, the recommendation in Section 4.2.1 Sentence 1 of the 2017 Code was not followed in this regard.
+The Supervisory Board and the Management Board believed that the rules of procedure and the business allocation plan assigned the tasks of the Management Board in a sufficiently detailed and appropriate way and that TAG was represented appropriately in relations with third parties.

 Management Board and Supervisory Board of TAG Immobilien AG